methelen/Credit_Risk_Analysis/README.md

 ## Summary
 In dealing with credit card risk, the goal is to approve loans to those who will not default.
-In machine learning we would want a high balanced accuracy score, a high precision score, and recall.
+The EasyEnsembleClassifier provided the best balanced accuracy score of 93%, with 99% precision score, and a 94% recall.
+This suggests that there is a low amount of false positives and false negatives, and the true positive rate/F1 Score is high at 97%.